A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 What are paronychia?

-Paronychia, also called paronychia , affects the skin around the nail, the nail fold.
+Paronychia, also known as paronychia , affects the skin around the nail, the nail fold.

-This area protects the nail and can become inflamed due to injury or infection , causing pain, swelling and sometimes pus formation.
+This area protects the nail and can become inflamed due to injury or infection , causing pain, swelling, and sometimes pus.

 Early detection and treatment is crucial to prevent the infection from spreading.